 4. Business and Professions Code section 4959, subdivision (a), provides that a licensee found to have committed unprofessional conduct may be ordered to pay the Board "a sum not to exceed actual and reasonable costs of the investigation and prosecution of the case."
 The case of Zuckerman v.
 Board of Chiropractic Examiners (2002) 29 Cal.4th 32 sets forth the factors to be considered when determining the amount of ordered costs.
-Those factors include whether the licensee has been successful at hearing in getting charges dismissed or reduced, the licensee's subjective good faith belief in the merits of his position, whether the licensee has raised a colorable challenge to the proposed discipline, the financial ability of the licensee to pay, and whether the scope of the investigation was appropriate to the alleged misconduct.
+Those factors include whether the licensee has been successful at hearing in getting charges dismissed or reduced, the licensee's subjective good faith belief in the merits of his position, whether the licensee to pay, and whether the scope of the investigation was appropriate to the alleged misconduct.
 Two of these factors militate in Respondent's favor.
 The case was based upon a criminal conviction and the Board called no witnesses.
-The total costs expended to bring the action were excessive given these facts.
 In addition, Respondent was the statutory scheme is somewhat confusing, it nonetheless appears clear that assault on a patient is conduct warranting denial of an acupuncture license.